adeen10/amazon-automaton/SETUP_AND_USAGE.md

 ### Common Issues

-1. **"Node.js not found"**: Install Node.js from https://nodejs.org/
-2. **"Python not found"**: Install Python from https://python.org/
+1. **"Python not found"**: Install Python from https://python.org/
-3. **"Port already in use"**: Close other applications using ports 4000 or 5173
+2. **"Port already in use"**: Close other applications using ports 4000 or 5173
-4. **"Scraper failed"**: Check that Chrome is installed and Python dependencies are set up
+3. **"Scraper failed"**: Check that Chrome is installed and Python dependencies are set up

 ### Backend Issues

 - Check that the backend is running on `http://localhost:4000`
-- Verify that all dependencies are installed with `npm install`
+- Verify that all dependencies are installed with `pip install -r requirements.txt`
 - Check the console for error messages
+- API documentation available at `http://localhost:4000/docs`

 ### Frontend Issues